 In the proposed method, we solve for M and C of the aerial sensor using a reference estimate for the surface reflectance parameter, ρt, obtained from a well calibrated satellite image.
 The reference surface reflectance image should have been captured at a similar time to the uncalibrated aerial image(s) to avoid phenological or structural differences between the reference and uncalibrated images.
 The reference image will typically be at a substantially lower spatial resolution than the aerial imagery.
 Calibrated surface reflectance products, such as those produced from MODIS and MISR, have resolutions of the order of 500m while aerial images usually have resolutions of 2m or higher.
 This large resolution discrepancy is not ideal, but it is assumed that atmospheric and BRDF effects vary little at a small spatial scale and that the reference resolution is sufficient to capture gradual variations in atmospheric conditions and BRDF.

 Least squares estimates of M and C, for the aerial sensor, are found for each pixel of the reference image inside a sliding window, as described by Equation 8.
-The sliding widow is a small rectangular sub-section of the entire image.
-The parameters for the center of the window are estimated using the pixel values inside of the window.
-The window is then shifted to every pixel location and the parameter estimation repeated.
-Thus the method results an ”image” of parameter values.
-This may also be referred to as a “kernel” or “filter” in the literature.
-For example, 3x3 pixels, where the center pixel receives the output of a function performed on all the pixels in the window.
+A sliding window is a small rectangular sub-region of the images.
+The least squares estimator is used to find M and C for the center pixel of the sliding window.
+The sliding window is shifted to each pixel location in the reference image, and the least squares estimation repeated using Equation 8.